 4 credit hours = 3000 minutes

 Hybrid or Blended courses use online and face to face delivery.
-A substantial portion of the content (between 26% and 79%) is delivered online, and it typically uses online discussion and has a reduced number of face-to-face meetings.
+A substantial proportion of the content (between 26% and 79%) is delivered online, and it typically uses online discussion and has a reduced number of face to face meetings.